saharletaief/Tweets_classification/README.md

 In natural language processing (NLP), the goal is to make computers understand the unstructured text and retrieve meaningful pieces of information from it. <br>Natural language Processing (NLP) is a subfield of artificial intelligence, in which its depth involves the interactions between computers and humans. <br>
-__Tokenization:__ is the process of tokenizing or splitting a string, text into a list of tokens.
+__Tokenization:__ is the process of tokenizing or splitting a string, text into a list of tokens.<br>
-__Stemming:__Stemming is a kind of normalization for words,where a set of words in a sentence are converted into a sequence to shorten its lookup. <br>
+__Stemming:__ Stemming is a kind of normalization for words,where a set of words in a sentence are converted into a sequence to shorten its lookup. <br>
-The words which have the same meaning but have some variation according to the context or sentence are normalized.
+The words which have the same meaning but have some variation according to the context or sentence are normalized.<br>
 __Lemmatization:__ The algorithmic process of finding the lemma of a word depending on their meaning.<br>
 It helps in returning the base or dictionary form of a word, which is known as the lemma using PorterStemmer().<br>
 ### Lemmatization better than Stemming
 Stemming algorithm works by cutting the suffix from the word.
 In a broader sense cuts either the beginning or end of the word.<br>
-On the contrary, Lemmatization is a more powerful operation, and it takes into consideration morphological analysis of the words.
+On the contrary, Lemmatization is a more powerful operation, and it takes into consideration morphological analysis of the words.<br>
 __WordCloud:__ Word Cloud is a data visualization technique used for representing text data in which the size of each word indicates its frequency or importance.<br>
 Significant textual data points can be highlighted using a word cloud.